 Steam saunas are the traditional method of sauna use as ancient Nordic bathhouses are known to have included areas where large pots of water were used to produce high levels of steam inside a tightly locked cabin or underground bunker that was ideal for creating a hot, steamy environment that was conducive to making people sweat and expunge harmful toxins from their body.

-Although the overall design of steam saunas has changed considerably since that time, the underlying concept of steam saunas remains very much the same as it did thousands of years ago.
+Although the overall design of steam saunas has changed considerably since that time, the underlying concept of steam saunas remains very much the same as it did hundreds of years ago.

 Infrared saunas use heat that is transmitted through a series of wavelengths that carry heat and deliver it deep into the skin and muscle tissue of the human body in a way that has not been possible with older steam sauna technology.